GSA/fpki-guides/pages/fpki_crawler_howto.md

 ## FPKI Graph

-The FPKI Crawler provides an [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
+The FPKI Crawler provides a [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
 You can also see how each CA certificate validates to the Root, COMMON.

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

+Each CA validating to COMMON should have an AIA extension in its public certificate that defines a Uniform Resource Locator (URL) where certificates issued to signing CA can be found.
+Following each CA certificate’s AIA chain should result in finding the certificate that is certified by COMMON.
+Each CA should also have a Subject Information Access (SIA) extension in its public certificate that defines a URL where all CA certificates that it has issued can be found.

 ## FPKI Crawler Output Files